10 INSIGHTS FOR YOUR BOARD CV AND COVER LETTER

-Many executives put together a Board CV that undermines their credibility as a potential director.
+Many executives put together a Board CV and cover letter that undermines their credibility as a potential director.

-Board resume writing requires the ability to objectively assess what is relevant, which experiences should be linked to build a ‘story’ regarding a particular capability, why an application may be rejected and how to match your background with the needs of the role.
+Board resume and cover letter writing requires the ability to objectively assess what is relevant, which experiences should be linked to build a ‘story’ regarding a particular capability, why an application may be rejected and how to match your background with the needs of the role.
 It is not easy.

-Is your Board CV as effective as it needs to be?
-Here are my top insights for a more effective resume:
+Is your Board CV and cover letter as effective as it needs to be?
+Here are my top insights:

-Board CV Insight 5: Identify your director capability and value proposition for your targeted Boards and then use these key words to tell your story.
+Insight 5: Identify your director capability and value proposition for your targeted Boards and then use key words to tell your story.

-Board CV Insight 10: When you have finished writing the board resume approach the right person to give you objective feedback and make constructive suggestions to take it to the next level.
+Insight 10: When you have finished writing the resume and cover letter get objective feedback and make constructive suggestions to take it to the next level.

 Not seeing what the search firm or nominations committee looks for may be limiting your chances of making it onto the shortlist.